 03 September 2015

-Rome is an open-air museum that shines with countless architectural treasures that represent the best of Italian art, in many of its periods.
-If you think in Rome it is automatically to its main attractions, amphitheatres, fountains, squares and neighborhoods that, together, make the city great.
+Rome is an open-air museum, shining with countless architectural treasures that represent the best of several epochs Italian art.
+Visitors to Rome come to see its main attractions, amphitheatres, fountains, squares and neighborhoods that make the city great.

 Below are some of Rome's most iconic places that are not to be missed on any trip to Rome.

 Today we call this famous structure the Colosseum, but when it was first built in the 70s AD, it was known as the Flavian Amphitheatre.
 During the Roman Empire, the Colosseum housed a range of entertainment for its visitors.
 It was the place where gladiators famously fought, where wild animals were hunted and where naval battles were re-enacted.

 As a source for entertainment, the Colosseum fell with the fall of the Roman Empire.
 But some medieval stories describe the Colosseum as the entrance to hell and say that the souls of those who rest there never found eternal peace.

 Today the Colosseum has been preserved as the largest amphitheater in the world, and welcomes as many as four million visitors each year.

 Here are our most popular Colosseum tours (all with skip-the-line access):